 Code 25 Interleaved (also known as Code 2 of 5 Interleaved, Interleaved 2 or 5, or ITF) is a variant of Code 25 Industrial that stores data in pairs, with 5 bars representing one digit, and the 5 spaces interleaved within the bars representing the second digit.
-Thus, every 10 bar/spaces represents two digits (as compared to Code 25 Industrial, where every 10 bar/spaces represents a single digit).
+Thus, every 10 bar/spaces represent two digits (as compared to Code 25 Industrial, where every 10 bar/spaces represent a single digit).
 This limits Code 25 Interleaved to storing an even number of digits, but it is much more compact than Code 25 Industrial.
-When storing an odd number of digits, a leading zero is typically added, though some implementations uses 5 narrow spaces as the last digit (which strictly speaking is not a valid 2 of 5 symbol since it does not include two wide modules).
+When storing an odd number of digits, a leading zero is typically added, though some implementations use 5 narrow spaces as the last digit (which strictly speaking is not a valid 2 of 5 symbol since it does not include two wide modules).
 Here is the example from above, including a leading zero so there is an even number of digits:

 In contrast to Code 25 Industrial, Code 25 Interleaved is a continuous barcode symbology; there is no inter-character space between adjacent data characters and the space between characters is part of the data representation.

 Since Code 25 can only represent numeric digits, its uses are limited.
-The lack of a standardized check digit and its relatively low density further limit the barcode.
+The lack of a standardized check digit and its relatively low-density further limit the barcode.
 Code 25 Industrial was used initially in the logistics industry, primarily on the cartons of some products (though it has since been displaced by Code 25 Interleaved).

 With its higher data density and self-checking symbology, Code 25 Interleaved is used more commonly.

 Code 25 (Interleaved in particular) is still in use today in several industries: